 8. Bladder Contractions

-The Problem: In some cases, your dog’s bladder may contact frequently, leading to small amounts of urine leakage.
+The Problem: In some cases, your dog’s bladder may contract frequently, leading to small amounts of urine leakage.
 This bladder storage dysfunction can be traced back to other underlying issues like genetic predisposition, anatomic defects, or weakened muscles.

 Possible Treatments: Bladder contractions may be caused by a variety of factors, including hormonal imbalance or underlying disease.
 Therefore, your veterinarian will take into account your dog’s medical history to determine the best course of action in terms of testing and treatment.
 Your dog will likely be prescribed medication to help strengthen the muscles associated with bladder control.